EarthObservationSimulator/instrupy/docs/basic_sensor_model_desc.rst

     power, float, Watts, Nominal operating power.
     orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument.
 Default is alignment to the SC_BODY_FIXED frame. fieldOfViewGeometry, :ref:`fieldOfViewGeometry_json_obj`, , Field of view spherical geometry specification of the instrument. sceneFieldOfViewGeometry, :ref:`sceneFieldOfViewGeometry_json_obj`, , The SceneFOV spherical geometry specification of the instrument.
-Default is the field-of-view spherical geometry specification. maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered. syntheticDataConfig, :ref:`syntheticDataConfig_json_obj`, , Synthetic data configuration.
+Default is the field-of-view spherical geometry. maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered. syntheticDataConfig, :ref:`syntheticDataConfig_json_obj`, , Synthetic data configuration.